-At our extraordinary shareholders' meeting of , 2014, our shareholders authorized our board of directors, for a period of five years from the date of publication of the changes to the articles of association decided by our shareholders' meeting on , 2014, to increase our share capital, in one or more transactions, up to a maximum amount equal to the amount of our share capital as of the closing of this offering.
+At our extraordinary shareholders' meeting of April 23, 2014, our shareholders authorized our board of directors, for a period of five years from the date of publication of the changes to the articles of association decided by our shareholders' meeting on April 23, 2014, to increase our share capital, in one or more transactions, up to a maximum amount equal to the amount of our share capital as of the closing of this offering.

 In addition, our board of directors is expressly authorized to increase our share capital in the event of a public takeover bid for our securities, within the limits mentioned above and under the conditions set out in Article 607 of the Belgian Company Code.
-This authorization is granted for a period of three years from .
+This authorization is granted for a period of three years from the date of the extraordinary shareholders' meeting of April 23, 2014.
 If our board of directors decides to increase our share capital pursuant to this authorization, the amount of this increase will be deducted from the remaining authorized capital.